HIPAA Compliance for Solo Therapists in Miami, Florida — 2026 Guide

 Missing Business Associate Agreements

-The #1 Tech Compliance Gap for Solo Therapists
+The #1 Tech Compliance Gap for Solo Therapists in Miami

 Legacy fax systems not HIPAA-compliant

-SimplePractice solves this with a signed BAA, encrypted messaging, and HIPAA-compliant telehealth — all in one platform.
+SimplePractice solves this with a signed BAA, encrypted messaging, and HIPAA-compliant telehealth — all in one platform used by 225,000+ therapists.

 Trusted by 225,000+ Therapists — Recommended for Solo Therapist in Miami

-SimplePractice is the #1 HIPAA-compliant practice management platform built specifically for therapists.
-Includes secure messaging, telehealth, billing, and a signed BAA — everything you need to stay compliant and protect your clients.
+SimplePractice is the #1 HIPAA-compliant practice management platform for therapists.
+Includes a signed BAA, encrypted messaging, telehealth, and full insurance billing.

 Need HIPAA-compliant email only?
 See Hushmail for Healthcare →

-Frequently Asked Questions
+Frequently Asked Questions — Solo Therapists in Miami

 Does a solo therapist in Miami need to comply with HIPAA?